aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 It often happens that the kind of information a user needs to describe to a computer isn't akin to densely-packed mathematical concepts; but rather to everyday concepts, concepts that are best expressed using the words and mechanisms of natural language.

 Tradional "naturalisitic" languages such as COBOL or Applescript have also been accused of being more verbose than the competing "non-naturalistic" languages, for using "English" syntax; however, it is to be noted that languages like the two previously mentioned ones are best regarded as classical procedural/imperative languages with a "natural language sugarcoating on top" (a vague surface resemblance to natural language); they are not built on any deeper naturalistic principles.

+==== Is Expressiveness Succintness?

+When we speak of "expressiveness" in the more general context of programming languages, we don't refer to the mere ability of a programming language to describe an algorithm; we also think that an expressive language should do so _effectively_.
+Conciseness, terseness, succintness: some people tend to believe that it is possible to equate these properties of a programming language with its effective power.

+Paul Graham (1964-), computer scientist, author and entrepreneur, argues just this in an essay from 2002 titled "Succintness is Power" @succpower.
+The succintness he has in mind, isn't defined as the size in lines or in characters of a piece of code, but rather as the number of distinct components of the Abstract Syntax Tree (AST) of the same code.

+As the author believes, a good language is a language that not only lets you tell a computer what to do once you've thought about it, but also aids you at thinking about the problem in the first place, and discovering novel solutions to it; this, however, is a property that is hard to measure precisely, because empirical tests often require predefined problems and expect a certain kind of solution, which puts a constraint on the kind of creativity that can be tested for.
+But the tests that have been performed, however incomplete, seem to point to the idea that succintness is power, according to the author.

+The author argues that most of the other desirable traits of a language can be traced back to its level of succintness: restrictiveness is just when a language lets you take a longer "detour", rather than letting you take a "shortcut", when trying to translate your thoughts to it.

+When it comes to readability, he draws the distinction between readability-per-line versus the readability of a whole program, arguing for the importance of the latter: after all, the average line of code may be more readable in language A than in language B, but if the same program requires 100 such lines to express in language A, and just 10 in language B, it may be more beneficial to sacrifice readability-per-line.
+But readability-per-line is a successful marketing strategy, because it means that a language will took easy to learn, to the eyes of its new potential users, and that feature can be successfully employed to advertize a language over its competitors; the author further exemplifies this with the analogy of advertizing for small monthly installments versus large upfront payments, as an instance of a parallel successful marketing strategy.

+While natural language certainly is not better than mathematical notation at succintly expressing mathematical equations, there are other areas of human experience that are more easily, and perhaps more effectively, captured through the mechanisms of natural language.

 // Programming Languages shouldn't be" too Natural" Mandrioli, Dino and Pradella, Matteo